Vilnius Region under Lithuanian administration (1939–1940): Conspiracy

-Associated with the National Democracy was the National Military Organisation (NOW), which was formed after the Lithuanians entered Vilnius.
+Associated with the National Democracy was the National Military Organization (NOW), which was formed after the Lithuanians entered Vilnius.
 The commander of NOW was Modest Gramz "Maurycy".
-The organisation soon joined the ranks of the mainstream Service for Poland's Victory.
-The ONR-Falanga milieu founded the Military Organisation of the Fighting Nation, as early as September 1939, headed by Antoni Rymaszewski.
+The organization soon joined the ranks of the mainstream Service for Poland's Victory.
+The ONR-Falanga milieu founded the Military Organization of the Fighting Nation, as early as September 1939, headed by Antoni Rymaszewski.

-A smaller Sanacja associated organization was the Committee for Struggle for Liberation founded at the end of September 1939 by Major Władysław Kamiński "Śliwa".
-Witold Staniewicz led the other Sanacja associated organisation: Independence Camp.
-The Organisation of Fighting Poland was a fairly strong organisation in Vilnius; it was involved in propaganda and was distinguished by the radio station it owned, from which broadcasts were made under the name Radio Wolność (Freedom).
+A smaller Sanacja-associated organization was the Committee for Struggle for Liberation, founded at the end of September 1939 by Major Władysław Kamiński "Śliwa".
+Witold Staniewicz led the other Sanacja-associated organization: Independence Camp.
+The Organization of Fighting Poland was fairly strong in Vilnius; it was involved in propaganda and was distinguished by the radio station it owned, from which broadcasts were made under the name Radio Wolność (Freedom).

-The Polish Socialist Party had two clandestine organisations in Vilnius: the Socialist Fighting Organisation and the Socialist-Independentist Organisation "Freedom".
-Both subordinated themselves at the beginning of 1940 to the Service for Poland's Victory.
-The Catholic-Socialist organisation was People's Action, led by Father Henryk Hlebowicz.
+The Polish Socialist Party had two clandestine organizations in Vilnius: the Socialist Fighting Organization and the Socialist-Independentist Organization "Freedom".
+Both subordinated themselves to the Service for Poland's Victory at the beginning of 1940.
+The Catholic-Socialist organization was People's Action, led by Father Henryk Hlebowicz.

-The largest secret youth organisation was the Young Eagles.
-The women's organisation, organised by female activists of the Polish Military Organisation, was led by Jadwiga Łukaszewiczowa.
+The largest secret youth organization was the Young Eagles.
+The women's organization, organized by female activists of the Polish Military Organization, was led by Jadwiga Łukaszewiczowa.

 At the turn of November and December 1939, the Provincial Command of the Service for Poland's Victory (SZP) was established, to be headed by Colonel Janusz Gaładyk "Strzała", who had arrived from Warsaw, but was arrested by the Lithuanian police and imprisoned in Kaunas Fort VI.
-Thanks to the mediation of Father Kazimierz Kucharski, the Regimental Circles were incorporated into the SZP, and their commander Lt.
-Col. Obtułowicz became the provincial commander of the SZP in Vilnius.
-However, Obtułowicz was unpopular as being associated with the Sanacja regime, and his place was taken by Lt Col Nikodem Sulik.
+Thanks to the mediation of Father Kazimierz Kucharski, the Regimental Circles were incorporated into the SZP, and their commander, Lt.
+Col. Obtułowicz, became the provincial commander of the SZP in Vilnius.
+However, Obtułowicz was unpopular because he was associated with the Sanacja regime, and his place was taken by Lt Col Nikodem Sulik.
 These changes were accepted by the headquarters in Warsaw.

 Annexation of Lithuania by the Soviet Union

-In early June, the USSR issued an ultimatum to Lithuania demanding the formation of a friendly government and the freedom of its troops to stay on Lithuanian territory.
+In early June, the USSR issued an ultimatum to Lithuania, demanding the formation of a friendly government and the freedom for its troops to remain on Lithuanian territory.
 In practice, this meant the full annexation of Lithuania by the USSR.
 The Lithuanian government accepted the terms of the ultimatum on the night of 14–15 June.
-One of the last decisions of the Lithuanian government before the occupation of Lithuania by the USSR was an order of 14 June 1940, by which the Minister of Education ordered the closure of two out of three Polish secondary schools in the Kaunas region and the liquidation of all eight primary schools.
+One of the last decisions of the Lithuanian government before the USSR's occupation of Lithuania was an order dated 14 June 1940, by which the Minister of Education ordered the closure of two of the three Polish secondary schools in the Kaunas region and the liquidation of all eight primary schools.